Krugaroo/PulseSensor/README.md

 It also calculates and shows the bpm (beats per minute) using a very crude algorithm and running average.

-The Arduino sketch in this project for code to read the ADC value on the Arduino.
+The Arduino sketch reads the ADC value on the Arduino.
 The sketch blinks the user LED for each pulse,
 (the threshold is set at 500 out of 1024 for the 10 bit adc value, you may need to adjust this to get good results).